Sillybutts/PumpActionSkewer/README.md

 The kit requires Talon Claw v3 priming bars to work.
 It uses the same TC Ramrod that the Skewer usually uses.
 It also uses TC/Caliburn rambases, and can use TCv3 plungers as well, though a Skewer-looking one is provided in this listing.

 This uses 46cm threaded rods, which are longer than standard Skewer or Caliburn rods.
+You can find threaded rods this length at hardware stores.
+If they don't have 10-32 threaded rod, 10-24 + the new nuts for it, would work.

 ## Misc.